leoloso/gatowebsites/content/docs/guides/deep/mapping-the-wordpress-data-model-into-to-the-graphql-schema.md

 ---
 title: How the plugin maps the WordPress data model into the GraphQL schema
-metaDesc: This is how Gato GraphQL has mapped the WordPress data model into a corresponding GraphQL schema.
+description: This is how Gato GraphQL has mapped the WordPress data model into a corresponding GraphQL schema.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 790
 ---